 At UTC, the kids are motivated in two unique ways.
 First, when players succeed at an activity by either hitting a cone or making a basket, they receive points.
 These points are then used to buy things such as cans of tennis balls, water bottles, candy, etc. Because of how the camp is structured and handicapped, ALL of the campers no matter what their level, earn enough points to make purchases.

 The second motivator is the types of activities that the kids engage in.
 There are numerous games and exercises which are fun and challenging for the campers to participate in.

 The program is designed so that a younger and less experienced player has just as much of a chance to win points as an older participant.
 Even if your child has never held a racquet before, this is a fantastic medium in which to start them.
 Only players holding rankings in the USTA (United States Tennis Association) are prohibited from participating due to level restrictions.
 If you have a child who you feel is too advanced for this camp and would be interested in more match play, then you may be interested in our Junior Training Camp.

-UTC will run during the following weeks of 2017.
-We will have the 2018 dates posted after the New Year.
+UTC will run during the following weeks of 2018:

 July 24 - July 28